 Depending on the outcome from your application from the referencing company, your earnings or overall financial position may require you to provide a Guarantor.
 This is not uncommon, and means you have someone on your behalf that undergoes credit referencing – to ensure they have sufficient earnings to cover the overall rent commitments in the event that you, as the tenant, are unable to pay your rent.
 This fee is payable in respect of each Guarantor to cover credit referencing costs and providing a Deed of Guarantee as part of the Tenancy Agreement, which details their obligations as a Guarantor.

 This is a person approaching, or over the age of, 18 who will not be permanently residing at the rented property.
 This only applies in very specific situations and then only with the landlords consent.
-The administration costs include supplying the relevant documentation that explains in more detail what it means to be a permitted occupier and how this fits in with the tenancy of the property.
+The costs include supplying the relevant documentation that explains in more detail what it means to be a permitted occupier and how this fits in with the tenancy of the property.

 This covers the added risk of property damage.
 It will be protected with your security deposit in a Government-authorised scheme and may be returned at the end of the tenancy.
 Although the retention of two weeks' gross rent will be made for three months post-tenancy to cover any flea infestation.